 Coconut Kheer v/s Regular Kheer

 The difference here is the base.
 Regular kheer has rice & milk base.
 On the other hand, coconut kheer, aka payasam, has a base of coconut malai & coconut water.

 Can you imagine kheer without rice?
 NO. Try coconut kheer.😁😁 Since we are not using rice, the time to make this kheer reduces drastically.
 The other aspect is there’s more negligible cooking & more mixing off your gas stove.

 ऐसी रेसिपी पकाने में मज़ा आता हे जहाँ उबालना, पकाना, तड़का लगाना कम हो. मज़ेदार बात ये हैं की अपनी नारियल खीर ऐसी ही हैं।

-To give a unique fragrance, we will be using elaichi powder her which is cardamom in English.
-You can switch cardamom with nutmeg (javitri/jaifal).
-Nutmeg is vital; hence use it carefully, or else it will spoil the taste.
+- You can switch cardamom with nutmeg (javitri/jaifal) for fragrance.
+Nutmeg is vital; hence use it carefully, or it will spoil the taste.

-Coconut malai is our star ingredient.
-Use fresh malai.
+- Use fresh malai.
 Take out malai from coconut only when you are about to use it.
-Don’t take out the malai beforehand & store.
+Please don’t take out the malai beforehand & store it.
 The problem is it won’t remain soft.
-One more thing, don’t use desiccated coconut because that’s a different item.
+Moreover, don’t use desiccated coconut because that’s a different item.

-Like I said above, I have used condensed milk and not sugar or jaggery.
+- Do not use jaggery for sweetening.
 Jaggery will change the colour of your kheer.
-It will turn brown from white.
+For example, it will turn brown from white.
 Either you can use homemade condensed milk or a readymade one.
-If you pay attention, condensed milk is our substitute ingredient.

-Almond, cashew, pistachio, red raisins are our dry fruits that will go in the coconut kheer.
-You can add other dry fruits as per your taste.
+- Almond, cashew, pistachio, and red raisins are our dry fruits that will be good here.
+However, you can add other dry fruits as per your taste.